-I am often contacted by people who either want to hire me or they have questions about the process of hiring a public relations person.
-There are usually many questions, but the one that gets me rattled and moves the conversation from a Q & A to a lecture is the inevitable question about wanting to find the person with the “golden Rolodex.”
+I am often contacted by people who want to hire me or people who have questions about the process of hiring a public relations person.
+There are usually many questions, but the one that gets me rattled and moves the conversation from a Q & A to a lecture is the inevitable question about wanting to find the person with the “Golden Rolodex.”

-These days, I guess if we want to leave with a bit of drama and fanfare, we grab our laptops, but it hardly leaves the same impact because we all know you can find your contacts on about six different devices in as many seconds.
+These days, I guess if we want to leave with a bit of drama and fanfare, we grab our laptops, but it hardly leaves the same impact because we all know that anybody can find the same contacts on about six different devices in as many seconds.

-Blame Google, blame computers, blame Santa – however it happened, it just is not reasonable to assume that a long-amassed list of contacts will be useful, if even relevant.
+Blame Google, blame computers, blame Santa – however it happened, it just is not reasonable to assume that a long-amassed list of contacts will be useful if even relevant in this rapidly changing digital age.
 And frankly, reusing media lists is one of my top No-Nos for PR professionals.
-Every pitch should be crafted fresh.
-Offering a client a stale list is like offering my dinner guest a stale wine.
+Every pitch should be freshly crafted, along with the appropriate media list.
+Offering a client a stale list is like offering a dinner guest a stale wine.
 “Oh, but I opened it last month and it was so fresh and relevant then!”

 When I think back to the major pieces I have pitched – LA Times, MSNBC, Golf, Women’s Day, San Francisco Chronicle – they were all covered by editors that I met when I pitched them the story that they covered.
-I got major national news coverage based on research, timing, and relevance – not relationships.
-It was based on a mutual exchange at a certain point in time, not an ongoing relationship.
-When I think of the minor pieces I have been included in – about 20 this year – those were all covered by bloggers and journalists that I met when I pitched them that story.
+I earned major national news coverage based on research, timing, and relevance – not relationships.
+It was based on a mutual interest at a specific point in time, not an ongoing relationship.
+When I think of the minor pieces I have been included in – about 20 this year – those were all covered by bloggers and journalists that I met when I pitched them that story as well.

 My advice: If you need good PR, hire someone who understands the process and can bring the art and science of media planning and pitching to your organization.